-The Company recorded a decrease of \$ 1,263, net of tax, to the opening accumulated deficit as of January 1, 2018 due to the cumulative impact of adopting ASC 606.
+The Company recorded a decrease of \$1,263, net of tax, to the opening accumulated deficit as of January 1, 2018 due to the cumulative impact of adopting ASC 606.
 The most significant changes were to begin recognizing revenues from certain software and hardware implementation projects based on an estimate of percentage of completion, rather than at completion of the contract; to recognize estimated revenues from nursing and therapy services as the services are performed, rather than on final determination of contractual billable amounts; and to capitalize commissions as assets for contracts with performance obligations of more than one year.
-The adoption also led to certain costs, in relation to SaaS contracts, and previously treated as deferred implementation costs in current and long-term assets, being treated as software developed for internal use, resulting in an increase of \$5,827 of software developed for internal use, being recorded at January 1, 2018 with a corresponding decrease in deferred implementation costs.
-The Company concluded that it was inappropriate to net down contract liabilities, referred to as deferred revenue below, with accounts receivable.
-This led to an increase of \$5,247 in accounts receivable and a corresponding increase in deferred revenue.
+The adoption also led to certain costs, in relation to Software-as-a-Service ("SaaS") contracts, and previously treated as deferred implementation costs in current and long-term assets, being treated as software developed for internal use.
+This resulted in an increase of \$5,827 of software developed for internal use, being recorded at January 1, 2018 with a corresponding decrease in deferred implementation costs.